Let’s Talk Water Rates

 |2016||Year end March 31, 2016 – Deficit posted of $45,000.
 This would have been worse without provincial project funding of $74,000.|

 |2016||Rate calculations were done.
 With an estimated operating budget of $2.3 million, without a rate review, the EHWU was facing projected deficits of $140,000 to $360,000 between 2017 and 2022.|

 Wastewater Management Fee

 The Wastewater Management Fee, although charged through the water bill, is a user fee that is passed on to the Municipality to cover the cost of providing sewer service to properties from Enfield to Shubenacadie.
 As this fee increases over the years, the corresponding tax rate for sewer service decreases.
 The tax rate has decreased by 70% since 2010.
-For more information on the Wastewater Management Fee, please visit our website.

 Ultimately, the goal of the Municipality is to manage a water utility that provides safe, healthy drinking water for our customers, operates efficiently, and meets the current and future needs of our community.